Donkey Kong Jr.: Competitive play

+On July 3, 2023, Justin Elliott performed a score of 1,584,400 live on his Twitch channel to secure the World Record.
+The score was independently verified by the Donkey Kong Forum as well as Twin Galaxies.

 In popular culture

 The game spawned a cereal with fruit-flavored cereal pieces shaped like bananas and cherries.

 The game was featured on numerous episodes of Starcade.
 Host Geoff Edwards noted that he had the arcade machine in his dressing room and found the game to be highly difficult.

-Donkey Kong Jr. was a cartoon on Saturday Supercade (a series that aired on Saturday mornings from 1983 to 1985) with the title character voiced by Frank Welker.
+Donkey Kong Jr. was featured in Saturday Supercade (a series that aired on Saturday mornings from 1983 to 1985) with the title character voiced by Frank Welker.

 Donkey Kong Jr. is one of the 8 playable characters in Super Mario Kart for the SNES.
+This version was released as a racer in Mario Kart Tour alongside Mario from the same game in 2020.
 He is also a playable character in Mario's Tennis on Virtual Boy and Mario Tennis on the Nintendo 64.

 In the version of Super Mario Bros.
 3 seen in Super Mario All-Stars, as well as the Game Boy Advance version, the king of World 4 was transformed into a young gorilla identical to Donkey Kong Jr.

 Donkey Kong Jr. is among the characters in Super Mario Maker that players can transform into by use of Mystery Mushrooms.